honghaianthony/anthony-hai-official/README.md

 ## Thank you

 In my project, I used some images with my friends.
 I am appreciated if you allow me to use them.

+## Announcement

+The next version of my portfolio will be available soon!